 Core courses are offered yearly and more than once in a given year, based on demand.
 Candidates must successfully complete each course and are encouraged to participate in all three workshops in the same year.
 You can get started with any of the core courses offered.

 To provide some flexibility in your busy schedules, each course runs in a hybrid format.
-Participants complete online, asynchronous work first, then attend a 1-1.5 day in-person workshop with instructors at various locations across the state.
+Participants complete online, asynchronous work FIRST, then attend a 1-1.5 day in-person workshop with instructors at various locations across the state.

-2. Specialization Workshops
+2. Specialization Hours

 3. Independent Study